mediadrop/mediadrop/doc/install/upgrade.rst

 Done!
 -----

-Your migration to the latest MediaCore is now complete.
+Your migration to the latest MediaCore CE is now complete.